A Practical Survey on Faster and Lighter Transformers: Introduction

-In practice, the hidden representation's fixed-size nature hinders the effectiveness of recurrent neural networks~\citep{DBLP:journals/corr/ChengDL16}.
-Indeed, as the input sequence is processed, the relevant information is iteratively stored into the hidden representation that is either too large or too small.
-In the latter case, information is lost, which may significantly impact the model's performance. \citet{Bahdanau2014} introduced an alignment mechanism called inter-attention to overcome the memory compression issue in the sequence-to-sequence framework.
+In practice, the fixed-size nature of the hidden representation hinders the effectiveness of recurrent neural networks~\citep{DBLP:journals/corr/ChengDL16}.
+Indeed, as the input sequence is processed, information is iteratively stored into the hidden representation that may be too small to retain all the relevant information for the task.
+In that case, useful data is inevitably lost, which may significantly impact the model's performance. \citet{Bahdanau2014} introduced an alignment mechanism called inter-attention to overcome the bottleneck of the sequence-to-sequence framework.
 This attention mechanism computes a different representation of the input for each output step, effectively allowing the decoder to ``look at'' the relevant part(s) of the input for each output step.
 Thereby, the inter-attention alleviates the encoder's burden to encode all information about the input sequence into a fixed-size vector.
-Formally, the context is the weighted sum of the encoder's hidden representations $\boldsymbol{h}_i $ for $i=1, \dots, n$ where the weights are computed with a feed-forward neural network.
+Formally, the context is the weighted sum of the encoder's hidden representations $\boldsymbol{h}_i $, for $i=1, \ldots, n$, where the weights are computed with a feed-forward neural network.
 For a comprehensive survey of the attention mechanism, we refer the reader to \citet{Galassi_2020} and \citet{weng2018attention}.
-Figure~\ref{fig:attention} illustrates the inter-attention framework.
+Figure~\ref{fig:attention} illustrates the inter-attention mechanism.

 Moreover, recurrent neural networks do not scale efficiently to longer sequences due to their iterative nature~\citep{NIPS2017_7181}.
 In particular, RNNs struggle to learn dependencies between distant positions.
-One measure of this limitation is the relative effective context length (RECL) introduced by \citet{dai-etal-2019-transformer}.
-The RECL is the largest context length that leads to a substantial relative gain over the best model; in other words, increasing the context length over the RECL yields a negligible increase in performance over the best model.
+One measure of this limitation is the relative effective context length (RECL) introduced by~\citet{dai-etal-2019-transformer}.
+The RECL is the largest context length that leads to a substantial relative gain over the best model.
+In other words, increasing the context length over the RECL yields a negligible increase in performance over the best model.
 The authors estimated that the relative effective context length of LSTMs on natural language data is limited to approximately 400 words.
-Besides, \citet{khandelwal2018sharp} empirically observed that LSTMs sharply model recent positions but only vaguely remembering the distant past.
+Besides, \citet{khandelwal2018sharp} empirically observed that LSTMs sharply model recent positions but only vaguely remember the distant past.